Government of Canada

 • statistical methods for analysis of psychological data.

-NSERC does not normally support clinical psychology programs of research.
+• NSERC does not support clinically oriented research.